 Division 2 — Boards of directors

-7. Port authority to have a board of directors
+7. Port authorities to have board of directors

 (1) A port authority is to have a board of directors comprising 5 persons appointed in writing by the Minister.

 (2) In appointing a person as a director the Minister must have regard to all relevant guidelines published, approved, endorsed or administered by the Public Sector Commissioner.